-Why is it important to report Red-eared slider turtle sightings?
+It's important to report red-eared slider turtle sightings

-The Red-eared slider turtle is not native to Australia.
+The red-eared slider turtle is not native to Australia.
 It is a very adaptable and opportunistic invasive animal that has the ability to populate a wide range of fresh water ecosystems.
-They will compete with native turtles for food, basking sites, nesting sites and suitable habitat.
+They compete with native turtles for:

 Red-eared slider turtles have been found in the wild in Victoria.
-They have been removed from Elsternwick Park Lake, the Yarra River and from several detections in urban streets of Melbourne.
-The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) is now conducting a trapping program in the Moorabool River at Fyansford to help prevent breeding of a confirmed animal in this location.
+They have been removed from Elsternwick Park Lake, the Yarra River and from several locations in urban streets of Melbourne.
+The The department has also conducted a trapping program in the Moorabool River at Fyansford to help prevent breeding of a confirmed animal in this location.

-The Red-eared slider turtles found in Victoria are most likely escapee or deliberately released animals from the illegal pet trade.
-The illegal keeping of Red-eared slider turtles poses one of the greatest risks of the species establishing in Victoria.
+The red-eared slider turtles found in Victoria are most likely an escapee or deliberately released animal from the illegal pet trade.
+The illegal keeping of red-eared slider turtles poses one of the greatest risks of the species establishing in Victoria.
 Escapees or deliberately released animals can be extremely difficult and costly to recover.

 How to identify a Red-eared slider turtle

-The Red-eared slider turtle is a medium-sized fresh water turtle with an adult carapace (shell) length of 12.5 – 28 cm.
+The red-eared slider turtle is a medium-sized fresh water turtle with an adult carapace (shell) length of 12.5 to 28 cm.